Culture Shock in Abu Dhabi

 Alcohol in Abu Dhabi

-Drinking alcohol is illegal in Abu Dhabi.
+The consumption of alcohol is only legal for non-Muslims in Abu Dhabi within licensed restaurants, pubs, clubs, or private venues.
 Westerners must obtain an alcohol licence through Abu Dhabi Police.
 It costs a percentage of one's salary, puts a limit on how much alcohol one can buy and is valid for one year.
 Although it is possible to buy alcohol without a licence at some shops, expats should not do so.
 Nor should they carry alcohol on the street or transport it in their cars, as they can be arrested in the case of an accident or if they are stopped by police.
 Bars are tucked away from the streets in hotels; public drunkenness is not allowed and could lead to an arrest.

 Affection in Abu Dhabi